TeamGenerAid/GANerAid/README.md

 gan.fit(data, epochs=5, aug_factor=1)
 ```

 By doing so, the GAN will be fitted to the original input data + augmented data with the same size as the original input data.
+It should be used with caution, since at some point the distributions and correlation of the original data will be lost.

 ### Data Postprocessing